Almarie Stander

 Why do we care?

 As a web developer, app creator or product owner, you're aware that some traces left behind by users of your product, could be sensitive in nature.
 Security and legal compliance become increasingly important if these traces can be used to identify individuals.
-Since real-world data (or as close to as possible) is needed to build and test apps and products, privacy issues come in as early as research and development.
-Cleaning up sensitive data is a tedious task that requires a lot of work.
-It is also difficult to maintain as databases grow.
+Since production-like data (as close to production as possible) is needed to effectively build and test apps and products, privacy issues come in as early as research and development.
+Without Snaplet, cleaning up sensitive data is a tedious task that requires a lot of maintenance.
+It is also difficult to manage as databases grow.
 Because it is such a schlep, some software developers copy their production databases to their personal laptops.
+As a developer you will probably be acquainted with the term "PG dump" or simply "database dump".
 This is a slow and painful process that involves large amounts of data being downloaded.
-We know however, that most developers really take data privacy issues seriously and that is why we created Snaplet.

 How we help